sidneylok/Personal/gueSSeR_Final Design Report.md

 The Pall Aria module data sheet mentions that the maximum temperature that the module could operate in is 40 degrees Celsius.
 However, according to Farahbakhsh and Smith (2006), interactions between the temperature and the polymeric membrane may result in lower porosity and increased tortuosity at lower water temperatures.
 As AguaClara plants are able to operate without much dependence on water temperature, this should not be a problem.
 [What does "membrane filters are known to not do so well with colder water temperatures" mean?
 This is a broad generality that tells me nothing.
 Do the filters break?
 Do they leak?
 Does the filtration velocity decrease?
 What happens and at what temperature does this occur?
 Is there a minimum recommended temperature?]:#

+[Sidney: See the cited paper.
+Lower porosity and increased tortuosity at lower water temperatures.
+There isn't a specific tolerance given in the datasheet from Pall.]:#
-[Sidney: We addressed this before already.
-See the cited paper.
-I'm not sure where the confusion is here.]:# Therefore, in comparing AguaClara plants with membrane filters for decision-making on which technology to use, AguaClara plants may be the better bet in regions that experience colder temperatures while both AguaClara plants and membrane filters are feasible in hotter regions.
+Therefore, in comparing AguaClara plants with membrane filters for decision-making on which technology to use, AguaClara plants may be the better bet in regions that experience colder temperatures while both AguaClara plants and membrane filters are feasible in hotter regions.

 [How do you reconcile this with the fact that Ithaca water treatment plant uses membranes?
 Explain why temperature has an adverse affect on StaRS filters based on what you learned in CEE 4520 about the depth filtration particle removal mechanism]:#